datastax/python-driver/docs/column_encryption.rst

 Client-side encryption and decryption should work against all versions of Cassandra and DSE.
 It does not utilize any server-side functionality to do its work.

-WARNING: Consider upgrading to 3.28.0 or later
+WARNING: Encryption format changes in 3.28.0
 ------------------------------------------------
-There is a significant issue with the column encryption functionality in Python driver 3.27.0.
-To be able to decrypt your data, you must preserve the cipher initialization vector (IV) used by the :class:`~.AES256ColumnEncryptionPolicy` when your data was written.
-To decrypt your data, you must supply this IV when creating a policy to read this data.
-If you do not supply this IV in the policy to read this data, you will **NOT BE ABLE TO DECRYPT YOUR DATA**.
-See
-`PYTHON-1350 <https://datastax-oss.atlassian.net/browse/PYTHON-1350>`_ for more detail.

-DataStax recommends upgrading to Python driver 3.28.0 or later to avoid this issue.
-3.28.0 or later manages the IV automatically.
+Python driver 3.28.0 introduces a new encryption format for data written by :class:`~.AES256ColumnEncryptionPolicy`.
-Because of this change in functionality, any encrypted data written in 3.27.0 will **NOT** be readable by 3.28.0 or later.
+As a result, any encrypted data written by Python driver 3.27.0 will **NOT** be readable.
-After upgrading to Python driver 3.28.0 or later, it is critical that you re-encrypt your data with the new driver version.
+If you upgraded from 3.27.0, you should re-encrypt your data with 3.28.0.

 Configuration
 -------------